SIMRacingApps/SIMRacingApps/README.md

 ## There is more...

-If you are a developer, you can develop your own Apps and Widgets.
+If you are a developer, you can develop your own Apps, Widgets or Plugins.
 Detailed documentation is available right from the server's main page.
 By making the source available, I hope others will join in and help develop this farther.
 Just fork the source, make your changes and submit a pull request.